 - Tight feeling in the chest

 For those farmers who are sensitive, repeated exposure to the allergic trigger can lead to more severe symptoms such as chronic cough with phlegm containing pus, shortness of breath, loss of appetite and weight loss.
-Lung scarring can occur in the later stages of the disease which greatly impacts respiratory health.
+Lung scarring (fibrosis) can occur in the later stages of the disease which greatly impacts respiratory health and cause difficulty breathing.

 Farmer’s lung can be prevented by ensuring organic materials are kept dry and stored properly.
 Keep storage areas well ventilated and wear appropriate Australian Standard respiratory masks which seal the face properly.
 This action will minimise the risk of inhaling the allergic trigger and prevent the condition developing or progressing.

 University of California

 National Center for Biotechnology Information